www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-ensure-that-website-design-is-accessible-and-good.md

   The first one get additional drawn edges at the bottom left and top right.
   The second one get additional drawn edges at the top left and bottom right.
 # Completed Tasks
+* [x] Errors are present at the client side Javascript code.
+See http://localhost:8443/net/splitcells/network/guidelines/inherently-broken-and-rotten-by-design.html .
+  -> The client side errors could not be found anymore.
+* [x] Make rendering of TODOs prettier. -> The TODOs are now rendered more compactly, which make them look prettier.
+  Thereby, it was noticed, that lists are incorrectly nested.
+  This problem was not fixed.
 * [x] Make white bold structural guidelines less thick, as these distract a bit too much.
 * [x] Prefer using always darkest black color as text color, in order to improve contrast.